 In recent years, Scottsdale has seen a significant increase in cases of organized retail theft, a trend that reflects a broader national surge in such crimes.
 Known for its high-end shopping districts and luxury retail stores, Scottsdale has become a prime target for organized retail crime syndicates.
 These groups often operate with sophisticated tactics, such as coordinated “flash mobs” that overwhelm store security, or individuals systematically stealing large quantities of merchandise for resale on the black market.
 Essentially the flash mobs will get together, what tends to be a “high end” store and cause chaos stopping normal store security from acting on the thefts.

-The Scottsdale Police Department has responded by increasing patrols in retail areas and working closely with retailers to implement preventive measures, but the challenge remains formidable.
+The Scottsdale Police Department has responded by increasing patrols in retail areas and working closely with retailers to implement preventive measures leading to a large increase in retail theft criminal charges being filed by Scottsdale and the surrounding cities.
 Most of the Organized Retail Theft for purposes of shoplifting happens within the Fashion Square Mall which is known for its luxurious shopping stores.
+Having an experienced Organized retail theft defense lawyer on your side during the criminal prefile stage can help stop charges from being filed.
+Time is of the essence in these types of matters.

 Organized retail theft cases are prosecuted in Arizona’s criminal courts, and defendants may face trial in local superior courts depending on the county where the offense occurred.
 For example, cases in Maricopa County will be handled in the Maricopa County Superior Court, one of the busiest courts in the state due to the area’s large population.